Who are twice-exceptional (2e) children and what does that term mean?

 If you know of someone who could use support or guidance for their child, more information is available on my website: 2epsychology.com.

 Submitted by Amy Molina, PhD

 1Webb, J. T., Gore, J. L, Amend, E. R., & DeVries, A. (2007).
 A Parent’s Guide to Gifted Children.
 Scottsdale, AZ: Great Potential Press, Inc., p.
 251.

 Dr. Amy Molina is a Licensed Psychologist and School Psychologist at 2e Psychology in Fort Collins, Colo.
+She also provides services at UCHealth Mountain Crest.
 She has more than 20 years of experience in public schools and provides expertise in evaluation and consultation for twice-exceptional and gifted learners.